Djeda8/Tutorial-Babel-CLI/readme.md

   }
   ```

-8. Configure the property script inside package.json.
+8. Configure the property __scripts__ inside package.json.
 This property contains an object "test".
-Below the tehs add the object "build"
+Below the tehs add the object "build".

   ```javascript
   "scripts": {